 Research Driven Product

-Mem-ExSpan conducted five generations of R&D in classrooms and small group settings to create the Bridge to Achievement ® (BTA), a standardized, evidenced-based, congnitive skills program for varying ability levels and ages.
-Extensive published research among multiple sample sets (adults and children) led to the conclusion that by applying the BTA cognitive skills training, learners improve their visual and listening memory speed as well as their capacity for procedural concept learning and critical thinking.
+Mem-ExSpan memspan TM conducted five generations of R&D in classrooms and small group settings to create the Bridge to Achievement (BTA) TM a standardized, evidenced-based, congnitive skills program for varying ability levels and ages.
+Extensive published research among multiple sample sets (adults and children) led to the conclusion that by applying the BTA TM cognitive skills training, learners improve their visual and listening memory speed as well as their capacity for procedural concept learning and critical thinking.

-High Performance Thinking ®, (HTP) is achieved through engaging, short six-minute span power chunking/coding games for learning sequential step-wise procedures, basic to reading comprehension, math, science and technologies.
-The BTA's longitudinal research and powerful results creates strong differentiation compared to typical academic skill-set and practice training.
+High Performance Thinking, (HTP) is achieved through engaging, short six-minute span power chunking/coding games for learning sequential step-wise procedures, basic to reading comprehension, math, science, engineering, and technologies (STEM).
+The BTA's TM longitudinal research and powerful results creates strong differentiation compared to typical academic skill-set and practice training.